sn-ravance/testciphers/README.md

 - Writes `PORT_CLOSED` rows for global ports not open on that host

 Temp files are cleaned on exit.
 If you need to inspect them, copy them before the run finishes.

+Note: `-D` in this script refers to Discovery mode.
+The details/HTML reports feature uses `-E` to avoid a flag conflict.

 ---